moja-global/mentorship/google-summer-of-code/GSOC-STUDENT-TEMPLATE.md

 ### Personal Details

-> This will include basic personal details.
-Which include your Name, Email, Github, LinkedIn, and Country.
-You add or more fields based on your preference.
-With the help of this information we can contact the candidate in case of any need.
+> This section will include basic personal details.
+It should include your Name, Email, Github, LinkedIn, and Country.
+With the help of this information, we can contact the candidate in case of any need.
+You add more fields based on your preference.

 ### Abstract